Become a landlord with a large buy-to-let mortgage loan - Trinity Finance

 Consider the rental market in your chosen area

 When you’ve chosen a specific area, research the rental market in more depth.
 Check the rents achieved for properties similar to the type you are considering.
-Also compare the fees charged by different agents.
+Also, compare the fees charged by different agents.
 You need to ascertain that there’s adequate demand for rental properties in the area and whether that demand will increase in the future.

 Does the property need work?

 Tenants have high standards.
 Therefore, you need to ensure that any work needed on your property has been finished before you advertise it.
 You’re aiming for trouble-free tenancies and one of the best ways to start a good relationship with your tenants is to make sure the property is in good condition.
-The lender will also take the property’s condition into account when deciding whether to approve your mortgage loan.
+The lender will also take the property’s condition into account when deciding whether to approve your buy-to-let mortgage loan.
 Bear this in mind, therefore, when viewing properties.

 Will the property be furnished or unfurnished?